The Consequence Horizon Model

 This model sets out that pattern in a clear way.
 It explains what happens before the horizon, what happens when it hits, and what happens after.
 It also shows the five signs that tell you how close someone is to their own horizon.

 This site is the first place the model is published.
 I will add to it over time as I write more and as the idea develops.
 The aim is not to overcomplicate it.
 It is simply a way of understanding why people delay action until it matters and how risk builds quietly in that space.
+(Most of us are carrying something right now that fits this pattern.)

 If you want to use the model or reference it, the licensing page explains how that works.